HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 How to test the Steering container
 ************************************
-Here is one example.
+Here is one example (main/lib/idds/tests/hyperparameteropt_docker_test.py).
 Users can update the request part and test their docker locally.